-Through our upcoming kitemark and 7 pillar charter we can provide all the necessary information relating to best practice processing of raw materials going through the Novel Foods application process.
+Through our upcoming kitemark and charter we can provide all the necessary information relating to best practice processing of raw materials going through the Novel Foods application process.
 We will guide you through the necessary information around your process and quality management to ensure legal compliance.

 We can advise on the steps needed in the consultation process with your 3rd party manufacturers to ensure they are taking the necessary action to ensure compliance.

 In addition, we can support and advise where necessary to accurately label and market your products to adhere to FSA and MHRA requirements regarding dosing, warnings and any therapeutic claims.

 The FSA’s statement provides clarity for retailers to gain a broader understanding of the regulatory framework which will come into place.
 The ACI can advise retailers on the steps they must take to ensure they are only stocking products which will be legally compliant in the future.